UofSC-Fall-2022-Math-587-001/homework0/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/UofSC-Fall-2022-Math-587-001/homework0)

-## Introduction to Cryptography
+## Homework 0: Due 2022.08.26

 Welcome to the Fall 2022 instance of CSCE 557/Math 587.
 This assignment is intended to familiarize you with tools used in this course.

-- If you don't have an account at GitHub, sign up at https://github.com/join If you sign up for a [student developer pack](https://education.github.com/benefits?type=student) you get additional benefits.
+- If you don't have an account at GitHub, sign up at [https://github.com/join](https://github.com/join).
+If you sign up for a [student developer pack](https://education.github.com/benefits?type=student) you get additional benefits.
-- If you don't have an account at GitPod, sign up at [https://gitpod.io/login/](https://gitpod.io/login/) Note you can use your GitHub account for authentication.
+- If you don't have an account at GitPod, sign up at [https://gitpod.io/login/](https://gitpod.io/login/).
+Note you can use your GitHub account for authentication.
 - Send me your GitHub username.
 - Open https://gitpod.io/#https://github.com/UofSC-Fall-2022-Math-587-001/homework0